Refugees & Asylum in Turkey

 Where do refugees in Turkey come from?

 Turkey hosts refugees from many countries.
-According to the UNHCR, as of December 2016 approximately 2.7 million Syrian refugees are in Turkey.
+According to the UNHCR, as of October 2017 there are approximately 3.2 million Syrian refugees in Turkey.

 Turkey also maintains a significant non-Syrian population.
-As of October 2016, of the non-Syrian population of protection-seekers in Turkey: about 40% are from Iraq, 37% from Afghanistan, and 10% from Iran.
-A large chunk are from various other countries around the world.
+As of October 2017, of the non-Syrian population of protection-seekers in Turkey: about 44% are from Afghanistan, 42% are from Iraq, and 10% are from Iran.
+The remainder are from other countries around the world.